SquareGPS/navixy-api/docs/backend-api/getting-started.md

   "success": false,
   "status": {
     "code": 4,
-    "description": "User not found or session ended"
+    "description": "User or API key not found or session ended" }
-  }
 }
 ```